 Limiting catastrophic climate change requires action at all levels of society, from governments and companies to investors and individuals.
 While each of us can and must make changes in our daily lives to limit our consumption of carbon-intensive goods and services, such changes alone will not be sufficient to halt runaway climate change.
 73% of global emissions come from the energy sector because 80% of global energy supply comes from fossil fuels.
 To reduce global emissions at the rate required by science, we need our energy systems to shift from a reliance on fossil fuels to using renewable, green energy.
-To effectively tackle climate change, we must transform the global energy system from black to green.
+To effectively tackle climate change, we must transform the global energy system fossil fuel-based energy to renewable energy.

 We all have a role to play:

 - Invest more in the build-out of green energy

 - Innovate and scale new technologies to support an entirely green energy system

 - Make ambitious energy and decarbonisation plans aligned with the 1.5°C target